-We all dream of having a swimming pool in the garden, but those that are lucky enough to have a pool know all too well that it can be a constant worry when children are left unattended near the water’s edge.
+We all dream of having a swimming pool in the garden, but those lucky enough to have a pool know all too well that it can be a constant worry when children are left unattended near the water’s edge.

 Every year there are tragic stories in the news about children that fall into pools, and protecting them is simply a matter of fencing off the pool.
-Pools have been known to claim the lives of pets, too, as dogs and cats can fall into swimming pools and panic, especially if the pool does not have stairs and relies on a ladder for access.
+Unfortunately, pools have been known to claim the lives of pets, too, as dogs and cats can fall into swimming pools and panic, especially if the pool does not have stairs and relies on a ladder for access.

-Alternatively you can opt for the added security of vertical bar railings that will give you complete peace of mind; you can even add a lockable gate, which means the pool is completely secured when you’re not enjoying a swim.
+Alternatively, you can opt for the added security of vertical bar railings that will give you complete peace of mind; you can even add a lockable gate, which means the pool is completely secured when you’re not enjoying a swim.